 Maize is considered as the most important grain crop in South Africa, and harvest and production levels have a noticeable impact on economic growth and food security.
 Since the deregulation of the maize price in 1991, the market has mainly been influenced by market forces such as supply and demand.

 Two-thirds of maize produced in South Africa is consumed by the local market in the form of maize products or as animal feed.
-Maize, in South Africa as in many countries across the world, is a main source of nutrition and the local market is considered to have a discerning taste when it comes down to their ‘mealie meel’ which many eat three times a day.
+Maize, in South Africa as in many countries across the world, is a main source of nutrition and the local market is considered to have a discerning taste when it comes to their ‘mealie-meal’, which many eat three times a day.
 Seeing as maize is an internationally traded commodity, the South African market is also subjected to international market influences.

 The value chain in South Africa still mostly follows the traditional model that consists of producers (farmers) that supply to silo owners.
-From here the maize is marketed and sold to millers or animal feed producers, where after the product enters the retail or wholesale market.
+From here the maize is marketed and sold to millers or animal feed producers, whereafter the product enters the retail or wholesale market.
 It is only then that it reaches the end consumer.

-To learn more about Roff Industries and what they can do for you contact us on +27 (0)56 212 2697 or email@example.com
+To learn more about Roff Industries and what we can do for you, contact us on +27 (0)56 212 2697 or email@example.com